Drayux/Catalyst/Config/Filesystem/home/.config/systemd/README.md

 This is a custom service responsible for launching the desktop environment upon TTY login.
 It is a user service so that this only happens for specific users (i.e. happens for my main account but not `root`.)
 Essentially, this is a "budget display manager."

 ## Installation
-**Enable the service:** `systemctl --user enable de-autostart.service`
+**Enable the service:** `systemctl --user enable desktop-autostart.service`
-**Disable the service:** `systemctl --user disable de-autostart.service`
+**Disable the service:** `systemctl --user disable desktop-autostart.service`

-This command will either create or remove the symlink to `~/.config/systemd/user/plasma-autostart.service` indicating to systemd that the service should be initalized.
+This command will either create or remove the symlink to `~/.config/systemd/user/desktop-autostart.service` indicating to systemd that the service should be initalized.

 The symlink will be placed in `~/.config/systemd/user/default.target.wants`